elixir-europe/biohackathon-projects-2022/6/README.md

 ### Lead(s)

-Nadège Guiglielmoni nguiglie@uni-koeln.de
+- Nadège Guiglielmoni (nguiglie@uni-koeln.de)
+- Linelle Abueg (labueg@rockefeller.edu)

 ## Expected outcomes

-– An improved pipeline for assembly of diverse eukaryotic genomes – A Galaxy workflow for genome annotation
+- An improved pipeline for assembly of diverse eukaryotic genomes
+- A Galaxy workflow for genome annotation
-– A committed genome assembly community stemming from the interaction between ERGA, Galaxy and the VGP – Extended tutorials and guidelines for high-quality genome assembly using Galaxy workflows
+- A committed genome assembly community stemming from the interaction between ERGA, Galaxy and the VGP
+- Extended tutorials and guidelines for high-quality genome assembly using Galaxy workflows
+- Wrapping tools relevant for genome assembly/annotation for the Galaxy platform

 ## Expected audience

-Researchers working on genome assembly and/or annotation
+- Researchers working on genome assembly, annotation, or quality control
+- Participants interested in creating Galaxy tool wrappers / bioconda packages

 **Number of expected hacking days**: 4